Ghauri-III

-The Ghauri-III (Urdu: غورى–ااا) was the codename of a rocket program aimed at developing land-based medium range ballistic missile to fulfill Pakistan's objective of attaining a ground-based second-strike capability.
+The Ghauri-III (Urdu: غورى–ااا) was the codename of a rocket program aimed at developing land-based intermediate-range ballistic missile to fulfill Pakistan's objective of attaining a ground-based second-strike capability.

 Development of the Ghauri-III commenced in 1999 with a planned operational range of 3,000 kilometers (1,900 miles).
 Led by the Kahuta Research Laboratories (KRL), the program featured a unique design.
 However, it remained in the design phases and was eventually scaled down, ultimately leading to its complete termination in 2005.